 At the premier, everyone in the audience clearly enjoyed themselves.
 A lot.
 People laughed so much I could barely get Peetimes.
 And the entire room was so sold out that I had to sit in the very front row, on the edge.

 All this is to say I need to see the film again.
-The sound was poor in my room, my seat was awful, and I missed a lot of what was going on — and I’m a HUGE Downton Abbey fan — one who did an entire series rewatch last month to prepare (six season’s worth).
+The sound was poor in my room, my seat was awful, and I missed a lot of what was going on — and I’m a HUGE Downton Abbey fan — one who did an entire series rewatch last month to prepare (six seasons’ worth).

 So, yeah, I really didn’t get to enjoy this the way the rest of the die hard fans did.
 For some reason, I also didn’t get my free Downtown Abbey premier snowglobe.
 I was just lucky to get a seat, even though I bought my ticket hours early.
 Don’t underestimate Abbey fans!

-From audience reaction, this was a very satisfying return to the original 2011 T V show.
+From audience reaction, this was a very satisfying return to the original 2011 TV show.
 People laughed throughout, loudly, and applauded twice.

 In between the bad seat and poor sound, and trying to find Peetimes for two hours, I didn’t enjoy this the way I’d hoped.

 - The costumes were fabulous.
 We didn’t get to see as much of the Abbey as I’d have liked, though.
+Too many characters to wedge in there to bother with much scenery! 😉

 - The cast looked great.
 No one really aged, and the actors slipped right back into their characters.
-Even Lord Grantham’s dog made an appearance.-
+Even Lord Grantham’s dog made an appearance.

 - Thomas Barrow got some romantic attention!
 This was hinted at in the trailers and was nice to see played out.

-- Daisey’s story was sewn up.
+- Daisy’s story was sewn up.

 - Mr. Mosley stole the show, as usual.